Trump’s May days: A month of distractions and grievances as nation marks bleak coronavirus milestone

 Aides felt powerless to do more than nudge the president from time to time.
 So Trump carried on, lighting political fires and barreling ahead without a clear plan to revive the economy or to keep more Americans from dying.

-On Wednesday — the day the U.S. death toll surpassed 100,000 — Trump veered from disregarding the pleas of a widower to again unleash a barrage of dark innuendo about Scarborough and threatened to shut down Twitter.
-He flew with his family to Florida to witness a space shuttle launch, only for it to be scrubbed 17 minutes before liftoff due to stormy skies.
+On Wednesday — the day the U.S. death toll surpassed 100,000 — Trump veered from disregarding a widower’s pleas to again unleash a barrage of dark innuendo about Scarborough to threatening to shut down Twitter.
+He flew with his family to Florida to witness a space shuttle launch, only for it to be scrubbed 17 minutes before liftoff because of stormy skies.
 Night fell without the president acknowledging the number of dead, other than a statement in the name of deputy White House press secretary Judd Deere saying that Trump was grieving.

 “He didn’t want to talk about the number.
 He just didn’t want to hear the number,” said another longtime Trump confidant.
 “You know how presidents usually don’t go to space launches because there is such a risk of something going wrong?
 Well, he took the risk.
 Anything was better than talking about that number.”